mfrigerio17/kgprim/readme.md

 Similarly, the `test/values.py` performs some simple tests on the types defined in the `kgprim.values` module.

+The package `test/motiondsl` has tests for the `motiondsl` package, though it may also involve `kgprim.ct`.

 # License
 Copyright 2020-2023, Marco Frigerio